johnsengendo/Extended-Topology/README.md

 ![Topology](Extended_topology.png)

 ## Progress
-`Topology.py` sets up the topology and runs everything while calling the video streaming server inside the `server` folder, as well as the video streaming client inside the `client` folder.
+`Topology.py` sets up the topology and runs traffic excahnge while calling the video streaming server inside the `server` folder, as well as the video streaming client inside the `client` folder.

 ## Pcap file
 During streaming and Iperf data transmission, pcap files are captured.
 Various flaws detected in the middle link of the topology are captured and stored in the `pcap` folder.

-## Live Dashboard Upgrade
+## Live Dashboard Upgrade1
 `DigitalTwin_dashboard.py` is an update of the dashboard, where it works efficiently with the activation of the PID.
 It also enables the continuous activation, deactivation and fine-tunning of the PID over time.

-## Live Dashboard Update
+## Live Dashboard Upgrade2
 In this `Live_Dashboard_DigitalTwin.py` script, a pcap file can be loaded immediately, where it is processed, and live traffic is displayed enabling real-time monitoring and the continuous activation, deactivation and fine-tunning of the PID over time

 ## How to Run the Emulation